 - 92% of B2B marketers are using short articles and blog posts in their content strategy.
 (Content Marketing Institute)

-- B2B companies that published nine or more blog posts per month saw a 35.8% increase in yearly Google traffic, compared to 16.5% for those posting 1-4 times a month.
+- B2B companies that published nine or more blog posts per month saw a 20.1% increase in yearly Google traffic, compared to 16.2% for those posting 5–8 times a month.
 (StrataBeat)

 - Among the most successful B2B teams, audience insight stands out as the main driver of results: 82% say knowing their audience well is key to content marketing success.
-Other commonly cited contributors include producing high-quality content (77%), strong industry expertise (70%), capable team members (69%).
+Other commonly cited contributors include producing high-quality content (77%), strong industry expertise (70%), and capable team members (69%).
 (Content Marketing Institute)

 - Around 79% of B2B marketers consider blog posts an effective way to share SEO content, reach customers, and strengthen brand awareness.
 (DigitalSilk)